 In addition, Shetland Sheepdogs are quick to respond and very alert to their surroundings.
 If you are hoping for an energetic watchdog, you’ve just met your match.
 Among the top ten brightest dog breeds, Shelties are exceptional at learning routines as well as following directions.
 For these reasons and more, the Shetland Sheepdog is for many a dream come true.

 Say hello to your favorite companion when meeting a Labrador Retriever.
 These beauties are members of the sporting group and are fantastic family additions.
 They love children and have no problem making friends smile.

 It’s no surprise then that the Labrador Retriever is the most popular dog breed across the United States.
 These dogs love to please, they thrive on bringing people smiles, and many have made terrific rescue dogs.
 Labrador Retrievers are kind, clever, and so much fun to have around.

 Papillons are fast, fearless, and tiny.
 Think big dog in a little dog’s body when meeting the Papillon.
 These dogs are small in stature but have no problem hanging out with the big guys when it comes to smarts.
 Papillons are quick to learn new tricks, they are alert to their surroundings, and they are active through and through.
-Exercise is a must when sharing your home with the tiny Papillon.
+However, exercise is a must when sharing your home with the tiny Papillon.